Mode testing, critical bandwidth and excess mass: A review on multimodality tests

-rejecting the null hypothesis that $f$ has $k$ modes for large values of $\Delta_{n,k+1}$. \citet{MulSaw91} showed that this statistic is an extension of the \textit{dip} test introduced by \citet{Hartigan85}, just valid for the unimodal case, since both quantities (dip and excess mass) coincide up to a factor, for the unimodality case.
+rejecting the null hypothesis that $f$ has $k$ modes for large values of $\Delta_{n,k+1}$.
+Note that just the sample is needed for computing the value of the excess mass test statistic. \citet{MulSaw91} showed that this statistic is an extension of the \textit{dip} test introduced by \citet{Hartigan85}, just valid for the unimodal case, since both quantities (dip and excess mass) coincide up to a factor, for the unimodality case.
 In addition, the proposal of \citet{MulSaw91} for testing unimodality is the same as that one of \citet{Hartigan85} and considers a Monte Carlo calibration, generating resamples from the uniform distribution.